hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 [public API in the semver sense](https://semver.org/#spec-item-1).
 Core Aries protocols specify only major and minor elements in a version; the patch component is not used.

-The major and minor versions of protocols match semvar semantics:
+The major and minor versions of protocols match semver semantics:

 - Clarification updates that do not change the "public API" of the protocol can be made with community support _without_ changing the minor version of the protocol.